sakshi34100/Healthcare-Insurance-Cost-Prediction/README.md

 ## 🛠 Project Workflow

 ### 1️⃣ Data Collection & Quality Assurance
-- Identified and removed duplicate records *(reduced dataset from 1338 to 1337 rows)*
+- Identified and removed duplicate records
 - Used box plots to **identify and handle outliers** in BMI and insurance charges
 - Improved overall data quality by approximately **20%**
 - Applied **Label Encoding** to convert categorical variables into model-ready format